Looking for engaging Day of the Dead Spanish activities?

 Create your own PowerPoint or just explain Day of the Dead to your class, be sure to include many of the important points such as:

-No time to create a PowerPoint?
-Get this ready-made Day of the Dead Spanish PowerPoint presention.
+If you don’t have time to create a PowerPoint, get this ready-made Day of the Dead Spanish PowerPoint presentation.

 After a brief presentation and answering questions, show these two video clips.
 They capture the essence of the day perfectly.